otienojoseph/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 - 6-print_comb3: Print all possible different combinations of two digits
 - 7-islower: Function that checks lowercase character
 - 8-uppercase: Function that prints string in uppercase followed by newline
+- 9-print_last_digit: Function that prints the last digit of a number